 This is an attactrive and unusual trail adjacent to the river.
 It is wheelchair accessible and open to walkers and bicycles.
 It is not open to motorized vehicles.
 The trail is about three kilometers long.
 GPS location: 44.48235, -77.68441

 Callaghan's Rapids features two falls which are about one metre in height, each spanning the entire width of the river, which is about forty to sixty metres across.
 When river flows are low enough, you can walk out and explore the river bed.
-The upper falls is interesting in that it is formed on a wedge-shaped outcrop of limestone which appears to be beveled down to a sharp edge, right at the crest of the falls.
-The lower falls is similar, but does not exhibit the beveled-edge crest.
+The upper falls are interesting in that it is formed on a wedge-shaped outcrop of limestone which appears to be bevelled down to a sharp edge, right at the crest of the falls.
+The lower falls are similar but does not exhibit the bevelled-edge crest.
 Photos can be found here.
 GPS location: 44.44909, -77.68943

 I must add a word of caution.
 Revelations and visions excite us on our spiritual journey.
 In the absence of approval by the Holy See, I urge you to pray for discernment before visiting such sites.
 The Greensides themselves have warned about attacks from the enemy: not all who claim to be seers are legitimate.
 Beware of false prophets.
 Address: 86 Greenside Lane, Marmora.
 GPS location: 44.49174, -77.63205